-For some time it has been my concern that this web site will not exist forever.
+For some time it has been my concern that this website will not exist forever.
 Its stated purpose is to be a memorial to my Uncle Stephen and his fellow crew members.
-When I am no longer able to maintain the web site, its domain will expire and so will its hosting service.
-Accordingly I have taken much of this content, together with even more information, and have made it available as a book:
+When I am no longer able to maintain it, the domain will expire and so will its hosting service.
+Accordingly I have taken much of this content, together with even more information, and have made it available as a book.

 |Stephen Fraser Smith was a member of 142 Squadron Royal Air

 Force whose aircraft crashed in 1943.
 This book is a tribute to